 - Matches and lighters within reach of children

 - Flammable liquids or aerosols stored near any heat source

 - Materials on or near a stove that could catch on fire

 Maintain smoke detectors

 According to the NFPA, 70 percent of deaths annually occur in homes without smoke detectors or without working smoke detectors.
 Because fires can start in many ways, installing smoke detectors and knowing how to respond if fire occurs are essential.
-To reduce the chance of injury or death, ensure:
+In order to reduce the chance of injury or death, ensure:

 Know how to respond

 If a fire does start in your home, you have two options: extinguish it or escape.

 It’s important to have the proper fire extinguishers and know how to use them.
 In your kitchen, keep an extinguisher suitable for grease and electrical fires, such as the all-purpose ABC extinguisher.
 Also, keep fire extinguishers near the furnace, garage, and in other locations where fires are most likely to start.
 Make sure your family knows how to use extinguishers.